The Most Fun In KL? Sunway Lagoon Review

 Kuala Lumpur To Sunway Lagoon

-To get to Sunway Lagoon from KL, the easiest option is to take a taxi or drive yourself.
+To get to Sunway Lagoon from KL, the easiest option is to take a Grab taxi or drive yourself.
 Any taxi in Kuala Lumpur should take you.
 There is plenty of Sunway Lagoon parking at the Sunway Pyramid shopping centre and at Sunway Hotel Resort.

 You can also take public transport.
 Depending on where you are in Kuala Lumpur, this can take a lot longer and I recommend a taxi if you can afford it or the shuttle service here.